nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * `deleteEvent 1` deletes the 1st event in the event list.
 * `deleteEvent 10` deletes the 10th event in the event list.

-### Add Member to an Event: `enrol`
+### Link a Member to an Event: `enrol`

-Adds a member to an event.
+Links a member to an event.

 Format: `enrol m/MEMBER_INDEX e/EVENT_INDEX [h/NUMBER_OF_HOURS] [r/REMARK]`

-* Adds the member at the specified `MEMBER_INDEX` to the event at the specified `EVENT_INDEX` with `NUMBER_OF_HOURS` specifying the number of hours that the member contributed and `REMARKS` stating extra remarks about the member and event.
+* Links the member at the specified `MEMBER_INDEX` to the event at the specified `EVENT_INDEX` with `NUMBER_OF_HOURS` specifying the number of hours that the member contributed and `REMARK` stating extra remarks about the member and event.
 * The `MEMBER_INDEX`/`EVENT_INDEX` refers to the index number shown in the displayed member/event list.
 * The `MEMBER_INDEX`/`EVENT_INDEX` **must be a positive integer** that is within the range of the length of the member/event list.
-* The `NUMBER_OF_HOURS` **must be a positive integer**.
+* The `NUMBER_OF_HOURS` **must be a positive integer** and **must be less than or equal to 2147483647**.

 Examples:
-* `enrol m/1 e/5 h/3 r/did planning` adds the 1st member in the member list to the 5th event in the event list, where the member had 3 hours of contributions to that event and has a remark stating that he/she "did planning"".
+* `enrol m/1 e/5 h/3 r/did planning` links the 1st member in the member list to the 5th event in the event list, where the member had 3 hours of contributions to that event and has a remark stating that the member "did planning"".
-* `enrol m/5 e/1` adds the 5th member in the member list to the 1st event in the event list.
+* `enrol m/5 e/1` links the 5th member in the member list to the 1st event in the event list.

-### Delete Member from an Event: `unenrol`
+### Unlink a Member from an Event: `unenrol`

-Deletes a member from an event.
+Unlink a member from an event.

 Format: `unenrol m/MEMBER_INDEX e/EVENT_INDEX`

-* Delete the member at the specified `MEMBER_INDEX` from the event at the specified `EVENT_INDEX`.
+* Unlink the member at the specified `MEMBER_INDEX` from the event at the specified `EVENT_INDEX`.
 * The member at `MEMBER_INDEX` must be a part of the event at `EVENT_INDEX`.
 * The `MEMBER_INDEX`/`EVENT_INDEX` refers to the index number shown in the displayed member/event list.
 * The `MEMBER_INDEX`/`EVENT_INDEX` **must be a positive integer** that is within the range of the length of the member/event list.

 Examples:
-* `unenrol m/1 e/5` deletes the 1st member in the member list from the 5th event in the event list.
+* `unenrol m/1 e/5` unlinks the 1st member in the member list from the 5th event in the event list.
-* `unenrol m/5 e/1` deletes the 5th member in the member list from the 1st event in the event list.
+* `unenrol m/5 e/1` unlinks the 5th member in the member list from the 1st event in the event list.

 ### Undoing a command: `undo`